Lone Star High School (Frisco, Texas)

 Lone Star High School is a public high school located in the city of Frisco, Texas, United States and classified as a 5A school by the UIL.
 It is a part of the Frisco Independent School District.
 In 2015, the school was rated as "Met Standard" by the Texas Education Agency.

 History

 The campus opened in the fall of 2009 as an annex for students from Wakeland High School.
 In the fall of 2010, it formally opened with its own attendance zone.
 It is one of twelve high schools in Frisco ISD.
 In 2012, the official enrollment from 9th-12th grade was 952.
 Naming of the school was inspired by the movie Lone Star (1996) from director John Sayles, a fictional neo-western murder mystery involving the Texas Rangers.
 The school mascot and sports teams are the Rangers.

+On December 12th and 13th, 2021, Lone Star High School cancelled school after a student brought a BB gun to school and made bomb threats against the school on social media.
+The matter was handled swiftly by the Frisco Police Department but led to panic among students at Lone Star and nearby schools.

+On February 21st, 2025, a burst pipe led to the flooding of one of Lone Star High School's academic halls.
+At first, students were rushed outside by fire alarms.
+Once students started going back into the school the effected hall was blocked off and students with classes in the area were relocated into the school's gymnasium.
+The following days and weeks many teachers had to use other classrooms and areas of the school to teach, though after a few weeks all teachers were returned to their classrooms.

 Athletics

 The Lone Star Rangers compete in the following sports: